-Notably, the United States opposed both the original and amended proposal >>.
+Notably, the United States opposed both the original and amended proposal ".

-I welcome these developments.
-It should be remembered that, for several years now, a number of responsible zoos in the UK and elsewhere have accepted that they cannot provide certain important needs of captive elephants.
-Some such zoos have gradually, as circumstances permitted, 'pooled' their elephants in those zoos and safari parks able to provide better conditions and facilities for their animals.
+These developments are to be welcomed.
+It should be remembered that, for several years now, a number of responsible zoos in the UK and elsewhere have accepted that they are unable to provide their elephants with certain important needs.
+Some zoos have gradually, as circumstances permitted, 'pooled' their elephants in those zoos and safari parks able to provide better conditions and facilities for their animals.
 Consideration of this and related matters continues.

 As far as the two young forest elephants in the University of Ibadan Zoo are concerned (see above article), they were sent to the Zoo as orphans by Government wildlife officials.
 We did the only thing possible and attempted to keep the animals alive and raise them within their country of origin.
 Earlier in this article I explained my reasons for the importation of the young savanna elephant to keep our (by then) single forest elephant company.
 It must also be re-stated that the young elephants in Ibadan Zoo created considerable interest among zoo visitors of all ages who were able to observe them at close quarters, in most cases for the first time.
 They became a major attraction in the Zoo and provided valuable opportunities for visitors to learn more about them and their country's wildlife generally.
 They were of considerable educational value at that time.